spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 helloworld		# The name you'd like for your new image.
 ```

-View the newly created image with the `spoon images` command.
+View the newly created image with the `spoon images` command, which returns a list of all images present on the local machine.

 ```
-# `spoon images` returns a list of all images present on the local machine.
 > spoon images

 Name                    Created					Size